sjoseph11236/Software_Testing_Apprenticeship/Week 1/Day 2/Overview.md

 # October 6th, 2020 (Day 2)

 ## Agenda
-> Learn about methods, Arrays,Strings and set up Github repos.
+> Learn about methods, Arrays, and Strings
+> Create own Github accounts.

 ## Outline
 _**All times are in EST time**_